teeparham/gemdiff/README.md

 4. Encourage gem maintainers to either enter the GitHub repository URL in the `homepage` field of their gemspec, or anywhere in the description. `gemdiff` is much faster if so, and if not, it guesses the best match using the GitHub search API.

+5. Some gems' source code is not on github (gasp!). `gemdiff` could support other source hosts.
+Submit a PR!